-Charitable contributions to the Foundation are essential to sustaining the NYSC and the other critical STEAM (science, technology, engineering, arts, and mathematics) programs operated by the Foundation.
+Charitable contributions to the NYSF are essential to sustaining the NYSC and the other critical STEM (science, technology, engineering, and mathematics) programs operated by the NYSF.
 But you can also give back to the Foundation by sharing your time and expertise as a volunteer presenter.

 Each year the National Youth Science Foundation hosts unique, residential summer science programs.
-This summer we will operate the National Youth Science Camp at Camp Pocahontas, the West Virginia Governor’s School for Mathematics and Science at the National Radio Astronomy Observatory, and the West Virginia Youth Science Camp at the Cedar Lakes Conference Center (Dependent on finalization of funding).
+This summer we will operate the National Youth Science Camp at Camp Pocahontas, the West Virginia Governor’s School for Mathematics and Science at the National Radio Astronomy Observatory, and the West Virginia Youth Science Camp at the National Radio Astronomy Observatory.

 Your energy and excitement can help us insure that our delegates have a memorable experience.
-Help us invest in the future of STEAM professionals by volunteering!
+Help us invest in the future of STEM professionals by volunteering!

 Each year we invite personable scholars to present lectures and lead directed studies (descriptions are below) to help nurture today’s young scientists.
 Because the Foundation covers all student participant expenses including travel, we host quite a diverse group.
 The students are enthusiastic and curious.
 They revel in an environment where they find, often for the first time, substantial peer support for their interests.
 They enjoy the attention of scientists and staff members who provide the intellectual nurturing they have craved, but not often received; excellence is cool and inquisitive minds are normal.
 The atmosphere is relaxed and offers a beautiful retreat from the demands of everyday life.